ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 There's an updated version of [Balint Erdi's (@balinterdi)](https://github.com/balinterdi) excellent book Rock & Roll with Ember.js available, now with coverage for Ember's Octane Edition! 🎉

 If you have not had a chance to give Rock & Roll with Ember.js a read, you should.
 This is one of the most well-written books on Ember.js.
-It's a great way to introduce people new to Ember to the framework's conventions and teach them how to write idiomatic Ember code.
+It's a great way to introduce people who are new to Ember to the framework's conventions.

 Using a pragmatic approach of learn-by-building, Rock & Roll with Ember.js takes you through the process of building an Ember application from the ground up.
 You can expect to finish the book with a solid understanding of the fundamentals involved in building Ember applications.